-Appears when you set an alarm to ring at a specified time.

-Appears when you there is no network coverage available.

-Appears when a call is in progress.

-Appears when you are connected to a WAP
+Appears when a new multimedia message has been received.

-- Appears when the Call Forwarding feature is active - Appears when Silent Profile Mode, Vibration or Mute is active. - Shows the level of your battery.
+- Appears when you set an alarm to ring at a specified time.
+For more information, refer to "Alarms" on page 61. - Appears when you there is no network coverage available. - Appears when a call is in progress. - Appears when you are connected to a Edge service. - Appears when the Call Forwarding feature is active.
+For more information, refer to "Call Forwarding" on page 51. - Appears when Silent , Vibration or Mute is active. - ₿ - Appears when Bluetooth wireless technology is active. - Shows the level of your battery.
 The more bars you see, the more power you have remaining.